-- 4.13 The Authority does not consider that its principal objective and duties, as set out in section 3A Electricity Act 1989, preclude the imposition of a financial penalty in this case. - 4.14 In reaching this conclusion, the Authority has had regard to, amongst other factors, InterGen's ability to finance its generation activities referred to in section 3A(2)(b) Electricity Act 1989 and the need to contribute to the achievement of sustainable development development referred to in section 3A(2)(c) Electricity Act 1989. - 4.15 In failing to comply with the mandatory targets of the CESP Order, the Authority considers that InterGen failed to contribute to the achievement of sustainable development in the manner expected, and required, of it.
+- 4.13 There is nothing in the Authority's principal objective and duties, as set out in section 3A Electricity Act 1989 that precludes the imposition of a financial penalty in this case. - 4.14 In reaching this conclusion, the Authority had regard to, amongst other factors, InterGen's ability to finance its generation activities referred to in section 3A(2)(b) Electricity Act 1989 and the need to contribute to the achievement of sustainable development referred to in section 3A(2)(c) Electricity Act 1989. - 4.15 In failing to comply with the mandatory targets of the CESP Order, the Authority decided that InterGen failed to contribute to the achievement of sustainable development in the manner expected, and required, of it.